Skip to main content

 invocation_id: Optional[str] # Unique invocation ID

-messages: List[Dict[str, Any]] # All messages from all steps (including sub-agents)
+messages: List[Dict[str, Any]] # Visible text messages from the agent

 events: List[Dict[str, Any]] # Complete raw event stream for debugging